zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 * give better bokeh (visual quality of out-of-focus parts of an image: e.g. smooth circular light spots from an out-of-focus background)

 ### Exposure histogram, noise

+##### Natural light in landscape photography

+* Golden, sun being low, right after sunrise or before sunset.
+More directional.
+Think landscape with hills and textures upon which shadows are cast.
+Light and shadow, depth and drama.
+Clouds have similar effect: part of the scene are lit.
+Warm golden glow.
+* Blue, right before sunrise or after sunset.
+Sun's below the horizon, light's reflected from the atmosphere, taking away contrast and evenly lit.
+Ambient, soft.
+Narrow time frame.
+* Flat, generally poor for landscape: not much contrast, depth.
+Overcast flat light can work in particular cases, e.g. with overcast cloud, on waterfalls.
+Consider desaturating, black and white to bring out the texture / mood of the scene.

+### Lenses, landscape photography

+Our eyes are used to seeing the world at around 50mm focal length, phone cameras capture images around 30mm.
+To go below that with a short focal length wide-angle or a telephoto focal length can often reflect the world in ways our eyes were not used to seeing.
+Wide-angle lens may make it harder to compose the image, a lot will be in your field of view, and you have a larger depth of field.
+With a telephoto lens you are going to remove a lot of the context, e.g. creating an abstract image.
+Telephoto lens also pull distant things together.

+Similarly, we are used to seeing the world 1.2m to 1.7m above the ground.
+When you get the camera lower or higher than that, it could also reflect the world in ways our eyes were not used to seeing.

+If you are out and don't have the lens of the desired focal length with you, think differently and compose differently, move around, experiment.

+### Misc

+* In landscape photography, travel as light as possible: anything that dissuades you from moving is going to hurt, and your creativity / focus will be restricted if you are out of breath.

 ### Sharpness